-Furthermore, the proven reserves not included in the mining plan (LOM), as well as the probable reserves to explore, have been valued using a multiples market approach for comparable transactions.
+Furthermore, the resources not included in the mining plan (LOM) have been valued using a multiples market approach for comparable transactions.

 Such methodology is consistent with the methodologies used at the acquisition date, which is described in the previous paragraph.